 Presenter: Paul Fogle, PhD, CCC-SLP

-The issues of subconcussions and differences in gender and concussions are discussed and the latest brain imaging technique (diffuse tensor imaging) used to visualize mTBI is explained.
-In addition, evaluation and management of concussion are presented, both from the medical and the SLP's perspectives.
+Presented is evaluation and management of concussion both from the medical and the SLP's perspectives.
+The issues of subconcussions and differences in gender and concussions are discussed.
 Also, the role of the SLP in helping children and adolescents reintegrate back into the school environment following mTBI is discussed.
-Finally, best practice is examined for many types of mTBI including shaken baby syndrome and sport-related concussions.
+Best practice is examined for many types of mTBI including shaken baby syndrome and sport-related concussions.

 Offered for 0.4 ASHA CEUs – 4 Contact Hours.

 – J.W., prior course participant

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.